-Through the review of the HRE and related Planning Department records, the Department has determined that the subject property is not eligible for listing in the California Register under any criteria individually or as part of an historic district.10 Therefore, the proposed project would not contribute to the significant historic resource impact identified in the Eastern Neighborhoods PEIR, and no historic resource mitigation measures would apply to the proposed project or the project variant.
+Through the review of the HRE and related Planning Department records, the Department has determined that the subject property is not eligible for listing in the California Register under any criteria individually or as part of an historic district.
+Therefore, the proposed project would not contribute to the significant historic resource impact identified in the Eastern Neighborhoods PEIR, and no historic resource mitigation measures would apply to the proposed project.